hheyzahm/SnakeGame/README.md

-This is snake game prely made in java script html, css
+This is snake game purely made in java script html, css